 You are now leaving this website and being directed to the specific California government resource or website that you have requested.
 CalHR accepts no responsibility for the content or accessibility of external websites or external documents linked to on this website.

-Your department's personnel offices will provide the initial general COBRA notice to individuals covered under state-sponsored plans describing their COBRA rights.
-Your department's personnel offices must provide this notice to covered individuals within the first 90 days of coverage.
+Your departmental personnel office will provide the initial general COBRA notice to individuals covered under state-sponsored plans describing their COBRA rights.
+Your departmental personnel office must provide this notice to covered individuals within the first 90 days of coverage.
 The notice contains the information that you need to know to protect your COBRA rights while you are covered under the plans.
-This includes the name of the plan, a general description of the COBRA coverage provided under the plan, HR contact information, and an explanation of any notices you must give your department's personnel office to protect your COBRA rights.
+This includes the name of the plan, a general description of the COBRA coverage provided under the plan, departmental personnel office contact information, and an explanation of any notices you must give your departmental personnel office to protect your COBRA rights.

 Group coverage may be continued under COBRA for up to 18 months if you lose coverage based on one of the following qualifying events: